Brush Up on Winter Safety for Kids in the Adirondacks

 - Stay on marked trails and the open ski area

-- Learn to control your speed; start on a beginner hill if you have to
+- Learn to control your speed - start on a beginner hill if needed

 Stay Safe While Ice Skating